-His service on the Boards of CCL Industries and Chemtrade and role as Chair of the National Research Council of Canada add valued experience to his exceptional technical skillset that have brought numerous beneficial contributions to the Stella-Jones Board and committees.
-His appointment to Chair of the Corporation's EH&S Committee in January of 2021 will serve to strengthen the governance of environmental and sustainability matters throughout the organization.
+His service on the Boards of CCL Industries and Chemtrade and role as Chair of the National Research Council of Canada add valued experience to his exceptional technical skill set that has brought numerous beneficial contributions to the Stella-Jones Board and committees.
+His appointment to Chair of the Corporation's Environmental, Health and Safety Committee in January of 2021 has served to strengthen the governance of environmental and sustainability matters throughout the organization.